• Skip to main content

 Where to Stay on Halong Bay

 Choose from red-sailed wooden Chinese junks to sleek white cruise ships, but whatever boat you choose make sure you stay at least two nights to fully experience Halong Bay.
-See our guides to the best Halong Bay cruise boats (I’ve tested out seven boats so far) and how to choose the right Halong Bay cruise for you.
+See our guides to the best Halong Bay cruise boats (I’ve tested out a dozen boats so far) and how to choose the right Halong Bay cruise for you.

 More UNESCO World Heritage Sites Near Halong Bay